 The university has deployed a wireless network that allows faculty, staff and students to connect to the Internet and other campus services in many areas on the main campus, as well as the Law School, and satellite campuses.
-This includes all multimedia classrooms, study areas, cafeterias, the entire Library, CVPA and CCB buildings, as well as the Residence Halls.
+This includes all multimedia classrooms, study areas, cafeterias, the entire Library, CVPA, CCB, and Liberal Arts buildings, as well as the Residence Halls.
 For more information click on the links below.

 To connect to the campus secure wireless network (eduroam), the wireless device must support X-Authentication (IEEE 802.1x).
 Most smartphones, tablets, notebooks, etc. support this technology.